Timendus/3d-viper-maze/README.md

 ### Keeping the pace

-One of the things I hope to accomplish with this project is to have (a version of) it run on the hardware from the period.
+One of the things I hope to accomplish with this project is to have (a version of) it run on the hardware from the period*.
 Or as I don't have the hardware: in an emulator.
 So when I started making this game I
 thought: how can I keep this below, let's say, 30 cycles per frame and still run smoothly?